English (ENG)

 ENG 3960.
 English Language and Its Usage.
 (3 Credits)

-This course studies the history and structure of the English language and several grammatical systems modern English usage.
+This course studies the history and structure of the English language as well as the evolution of its usage conventions.
 It surveys the development of the English language, from the Old English period to the present, and provides an introduction to linguistics.

 ENG 3990.
 Internship.
 (3 Credits)